Does video technology enhance academic performance?

 It’s inevitable to think that something perceived to be as costly as video technology can actually help teachers when they lack the financial support.
 Take the flipped classroom as an example.
 Students who haven’t grasped a subject immediately can spend more time going over the content online.
 Rather than have teachers spend the duration of their time in the classroom teaching, the flipped classroom allows teachers to provide more personalized attention and actually guide their students to make sure they understand the information and apply it.
 Teachers can use their time to work with students directly and rely on video technology to distribute the educational content to be learned.

 And what about the costs?
-How can a school afford to hire a professional video editor or rather outsource all their work?
+How can a school or university afford to hire a professional video editor or rather outsource all their work?
 It’s simple.
 They don’t have to.
-Content creation platforms like Moovly, are the affordable answer for both teachers and institutions alike.
+Content creation platforms like Moovly are the affordable answer for teachers, faculty or supporting academic staff.

-With Moovly, you can create engaging video lessons without needing any set of design skills.
+With Moovly, you can create engaging video tutorials without needing any set of design skills.
 Its simple drag-and-drop interface makes it easy and incredibly efficient to create captivating educational videos.

 Want to find out more about how Moovly can help you?

-We understand just how hard it can be to persuade those calling the shots to invest in video technology that will actually make a difference in achieving academic success.
-With Moovly, however, you can even start without needing a budget, as all students, faculty and academic personnel are entitled to a free education account, based on the email domain of your school, college or university.
+We understand just how hard it can be to persuade those calling the shots to invest in video technology that will actually make a difference in achieving learning success.
+With Moovly, however, you can even start without needing a budget, as all students, teachers, school staff, faculty and academic personnel are entitled to a free education account, based on the email domain of your school, college or university.